Does the U. S. government recognize marriages of lesbian and gay couples for immigration purposes?

 The DOMA Project recorded several workshops with attorney Lavi Soloway on a variety of topics specifically for same-sex binational couples in preparation for the post-DOMA universe:

 What is an I-130 Petition for Alien Relative?

 An I-130 is a petition that is filed with the United States Citizenship and Immigration Services (USCIS) by an American citizen or lawful permanent resident (“green card” holder) for certain alien relatives.
 Once the petition has been approved, that relative can apply for permanent resident status (a “green card”) in the United States or apply for an immigrant visa (a “green card”) through a U.S. Embassy abroad.
-An LGBT American citizen who files an I-130 petition on behalf of their same-sex spouse will receive a denial on the ground that their marriage cannot be recognized due to the Defense of Marriage Act.
 No lesbian or gay binational couple should file an I-130 petition without the advice of an attorney with expertise in Marriage Equality and LGBT immigration issues.
 Filing an I-130 petition can result in the beneficiary spouse being removed from the United States (if he or she is unlawfully present in the U.S.) or may limit the beneficiary’s eligibility for future non-immigrant visas, or both.

 My spouse is here without legal status or on a temporary visa.
 Can I file an I-130 for them to become a permanent resident?